mdn/kuma/docs/development.rst

 Advanced Configuration
 ======================
-`Environment variables`_ are used to change the way different components works.
+`Environment variables`_ are used to change the way different components work.
 There are a few ways to change an environment variables:

 * Exporting in the shell, such as::